 You are required to provide basic information such as your identification, driver’s license and car insurance.
 However, you are not required to give any information beyond that.
 You are permitted to remain silent after providing that basic information and are most certainly entitled to request to speak to legal counsel before doing or saying more.

 The legal team at Hochglaube & DeBorde can analyze the details of your arrest, including everything that happened during the traffic stop, as well as the tests that were performed to determine whether or not the police and laboratories followed their own rules and guidelines in an investigation of driving while intoxicated.
+If your case involves more serious charges, such as intoxication assault or manslaughter, an experienced intoxication assault and manslaughter lawyer can provide the specialized legal expertise needed for your defense.

 A DWI lawyer from our Houston firm may choose to question the legality of your traffic stop, the validity of any warrant for blood or the validity of the tests as part of your defense strategy.